-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for The Blind Boys Of Alabama & Ruthie Foster in Saint Louis, Missouri on Dec 13, 2014.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Southern Troubadours In The Round: Joe Ely, Ruthie Foster & Paul Thorn in Austin, Texas on Apr 11, 2015.

 We will NOT share the email address you provide for this Alert Me feature with any third-party vendors.

 Jazz music has been around since the early 1900s, when it developed in New Orleans, Louisiana.
 New Orleans lends its melting pot appeal and unique flavor to style, which incorporates a variety of instruments including clarinets, drums, saxophones, trombones, and trumpets.
 One of the most famous American jazz musicians was Louis Armstrong, and some popular contemporary jazz musicians include Kenny G. and Ruthie Foster.